sensei-hacker/inavwiki/Getting-started-with-iNav.md

 * Barometer is held at 0 meter until first arm, this is to ensure that it starts at 0 meter instead of 10 meters because of temperatur drift. ( This is why raising your flightcontroller while connected to configurator it shows increasing altitude but then is dragged to 0 meter )

+* Always load OSD fonts when starting using a new board from the configurator OSD tab to avoid artifacts on the video feed.

 **Checklist if you're having issue with something:**

 1. Try and look through the wiki regarding the issue you have.
 You can also search the Wiki.